Degree Programs: Full-Time: M.A./M.Phil./Ph.D. in Ecology and Evolutionary Biology; M.A./M.Phil./Ph.D. in Evolutionary Primatology

 Writing Sample: Optional

-GRE Subject test in Biology is required for application to this program.
+GRE Subject test in Biology is strongly recommended for application to this program.

 For the Ecology and Evolutionary Biology Ph.D. program, an undergraduate major in one of the natural sciences is required.
 It is also desirable that students have had course work in calculus, physics, chemistry, statistics, genetics, ecology, evolution and other areas of organismal biology.
 Prior field biology experience is strongly recommended.
 Students are admitted to begin only in the fall semester.
 All students are required to complete the Certificate in Environmental Policy.
 Applicants must also contact a full-time or adjunct faculty member with whom the applicant is interested in working and who may act as the applicant's dissertation sponsor.